Blind Al: Fictional biography

 On the other hand, Al seems to wield a subtle authority over him, and appears to be the only person who is not afraid to stand up to him.
 The pranks never bother her, as she is more than clever enough to get back at Deadpool (putting laxatives in his food is a favorite), and she is even sharper than he is when it comes to insults.
 When the series opened, Al had already been with Wade for years, and a sort of peace had developed between them.
 Al seems grateful for having food, a roof over her head, all the Matlock she can "watch," and safety from those who wanted her dead, all in return for doing a few chores and putting up with Wade's twisted sense of humor.
 She is his closest confidant (even more so than Weasel) and trips to the Box become so infrequent as to be unheard of.
 She has an immense debt of gratitude to Deadpool for saving her life, and it gradually becomes clear that she is sticking it out with him because she believes that he has the potential to become a truly good person, and she hopes her influence over him may encourage him in that direction.
 She also hints that she has a rather dark past, and feels that redeeming Wade may help her make up for past deeds.
 They share an adventure together through time, where Al ends up impersonating May Parker.
 She seems as much a parent as a prisoner to him, and he even gives her Deuce the Devil Dog as a present.

 However, Deadpool soon hits a low personal ebb, and the peace between them becomes strained.
 This culminates in a trip to the Box after it becomes clear that Blind Al had been keeping visits from Weasel a secret from him.
 She gets her revenge however, by coldly shunning him, and referring to him as "master" to highlight his cruelty.
-The guilt he feels is enormous, and after meeting and having some counseling by Monty the precog in issue #17, he declares her a free woman (just when he is teleported away by Ajax).
-Knowing about her good influence, she refuses to leave, so he teleports with her into a park (#20), they talk (she was pretending she would be afraid to leave then) and he leaves her there.
+The guilt he feels is enormous, and after meeting and having some counseling by Monty the precog, he declares her a free woman (just when he is teleported away by Ajax).
+Knowing about her good influence, she refuses to leave, so he teleports with her into a park, they talk (she was pretending she would be afraid to leave then) and he leaves her there.
 They meet again in the Golden Gate Park, San Francisco, presumably the same park where he left her.